Professional Writing MA

 Modules

-In this module, you’ll work independently on an individual project, which builds on the work completed in previous modules.
-You’ll work with a tutor who will supervise the development of the project, set deadlines and advise on areas of improvement.
-The essay will contextualise your work with regard to current practice and theory.
+In this module you will work on an individual project, which builds on the work completed in previous modules.
+Each student is allocated a supervisor who is a specialist in the appropriate field to supervise the broad development of the project, setting deadlines and advising on areas of possible improvement.
+An essay will contextualize your work regarding current practice and theory.

 The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.

-This 45-week Professional Writing course covers 3 study blocks and brings together seminars, lectures, real-world briefs, practical workshops and your own self-managed work.
-You'll work individually and in teams - collaborating with other media professionals, developing your own projects and business ideas, and giving and receiving feedback.
+This 45-week Professional Writing course covers 3 study blocks and brings together seminars, workshops and your own self-managed practice.
+You'll work individually and in teams, collaborating with others, developing your own projects and business ideas, and giving and receiving feedback.

 Staff